hitoshisatow/kqsea-streaming/README.md

 > `root@archiso ~ # fdisk -l`

-Modify MVNe drive to remove existing Windows partitions
+Modify MVNe drive to remove existing partitions

 > `root@archiso ~ # fdisk /dev/nvme0n1`

-Leave existing EFI System partition (/dev/nvme0n1p1) and remove any Windows partitions.
+The existing EFI directory is small (100MB) so remove that and the Windows partitions.
+Add a new 1G partition and set type to `EFI System`.
 Add new partition that takes remaining space.
 It should default to Linux filesystem type.
 Write changes and exit

+#### Create FAT32 file system for EFI

+> `root@archiso ~ # mkfs.fat -F 32 /dev/nvme0n1p1`

 #### Create ext4 file system